yazz/VisualJS/README.md

 ##Why Should You Care About Coils?
 Either:

-You want to build a single page webapp on top of a database You believe that ReactJS is the future
+1. You want to build a single page webapp on top of a database
-You love Clojure/Clojurescript
+2. You believe that Clojure/Clojurescript is the future
-You want to get something up and running fast!
+3. You want to get something up and running fast!